Form CRS (Customer Relationship Summary)

 Wealth planning analyses are provided at no additional charge.

-For most NB SMAs, retail clients are charged an annual investment advisory fee that generally ranges between 0.450% and 1.750% for equity securities (and all other assets, including cash, not held for permanent investment in fixed income securities) (“Equity Assets”), and up to 0.750% for fixed income securities (and all other assets, including cash, of the account being held for permanent investment in fixed income securities) (“FI Assets”).
+For most standalone NB SMAs, retail clients are charged an annual investment advisory fee that generally ranges between 0.450% and 1.750% for equity securities (“Equity Assets”), and up to 0.750% for fixed income securities (“FI Assets”).
 For retirement accounts that can be invested in both Equity Assets and FI Assets, the investment advisory fee is based on those rates, but is applied based on a target allocation selected by the client rather than the actual allocation between Equity Assets and FI Assets.

 With respect to the PWM Advisory Program, non-retirement retail clients are subject to an investment advisory fee and the investment strategy fees applicable to the strategies in which they invest.
 The annual investment advisory fee ranges between 0.300% and 0.600%.
 The annual investment strategy fee for an NB SMA or Third-Party SMA ranges between 0.100% and 1.000%.
 With respect to Third-Party SMAs, a portion of the investment strategy fee is paid to the third- party manager and, if applicable, the third-party separate account program provider (the “Third-Party SMA Provider”), and a portion is retained by NBIA.
 Clients invested in mutual funds or ETFs incur the indirect fees and expenses charged by those funds.

-Retirement retail clients investing through the PWM Advisory Program are subject to a single-tiered retirement fee that does not vary based on underlying investment strategy and is based on the risk profile selected by the client (and can range from 0.350% – 1.400% annually).
-Generally, clients will not be charged any additional advisory fees for the strategies to which the client is allocated (e.g., advisory fees incurred as an investor in a mutual fund or ETF are offset).
-An investment in a Third-Party SMA will, where applicable, be subject to an additional fee of up to 0.150%, which is paid to the Third-Party SMA Provider.
+Retirement retail clients investing through the PWM Advisory Program are subject to a single, tiered retirement fee that does not vary based on underlying investment strategies and is based on the risk profile selected by the client (and can range from 0.350% – 1.400% annually).
+An investment in a Third-Party SMA will, where applicable, be subject to an additional annual fee of up to 0.150%, which is paid to the Third-Party SMA Provider.

 Special investments such as private investment opportunities are subject to special fee schedules that are agreed between the retail client and NBIA.
 The fees to NBIA for certain of its options strategies are calculated based on target notional exposure/value, which is often higher or lower than the actual notional exposure for the client.
 In addition, some of those strategies are implemented on an “overlay” basis.

 Certain Wrap Program Clients pay the Wrap Sponsors a bundled or “wrapped” fee that typically covers investment management, trade execution, custodial services and other administrative services.
 Of that fee, the Wrap Sponsors, in turn, pay fees to NBIA for its investment advisory services.
 Other Wrap Program Clients pay fees on an unbundled basis to separate parties, including fees to NBIA for its investment advisory services.
-NBIA generally negotiates its fees with each Wrap Sponsor and, subject to varying factors, NBIA’s annualized fee schedule for Wrap Program Clients for discretionary wrap programs generally ranges between 0.34% and 0.70% annually for equity strategies and 0.23% and 0.35% annually for fixed income strategies.
-Wrap Program Clients (other than certain Dual Contract Clients) are generally subject to the billing policies and procedures of the relevant Wrap Sponsor.
+NBIA generally negotiates its fees with each Wrap Sponsor.
+NBIA’s annual fees for Wrap Program Clients for discretionary wrap programs generally ranges between 0.34% and 0.70% for equity strategies and 0.23% and 0.35% for fixed income strategies.

 Other Fees and Costs

-With the exception of advisory clients investing through retirement accounts, clients will generally be subject to the underlying fees and expenses of the products purchased in their accounts.
-In addition, retail investors will generally incur other fees and expenses associated with their account, including, but not limited to custodial fees and expenses (where the custodian is selected by the client), transfer taxes, and electronic fund, wire and other account transfer fees.
+With certain exceptions, retail investors will generally be subject to the underlying fees and expenses of the products purchased in their accounts.
+In addition, retail investors will generally incur other fees and expenses associated with their account, including, custodial fees and expenses (where the custodian is selected by the client), transfer taxes, and electronic fund, wire and other account transfer fees.